ronan-develop/spring-boot-course/README.md

 @ControllerAdvice
 public class StudentRestExceptionHandler {

-  // paste the here from the controller
+  // paste the code here from the controller
 }
 ```